mwmlln/shinju_select/README.md

     * Date : Any  future date
     * CVC :  Any 3 numbers

+# 1. User experience (UX)

-## The purpose of this site
+## 1.1 The purpose of this site

 This site is create to sell and promote Akoya pearl jewellery produced in Japan.
 Akoya pearls from Japan are known for an excellent quality and tresured by many in generations.
 This online store is specialised in these excellent quality pearl jewellery selected and sourced directory from the area where harvest of Akoya pearl is the most in Japan.

-## Target Audience
+## 1.2 Target Audience

 This online store is targeted to high end jewellery market for users who seek high quality Jewellery to last life time.

-## User Experience

-### User Goals
+## 1.3 User Goals

 **First time site visitors would like to**